aharri64/byo_bot/README.md

 # byo_bot
-A simple bot to do a job search on linkedin
+A simple bot to do a job search on glassdoor